milot-dev/BrickBreaker/README.md

 The paddle moves horizontally based on keyboard input and stays within canvas bounds.

-### Power-Up System
+### Power Up System

-1. **Spawning**: When a brick is destroyed, there's a 15% chance a power-up will drop
+1. **Spawning**: When a brick is destroyed, there's a 15% chance a power up will drop
-2. **Collection**: Power-ups fall downward and are collected when they touch the paddle
+2. **Collection**: Power ups fall downward and are collected when they touch the paddle
-3. **Activation**: Power-ups activate immediately upon collection
+3. **Activation**: Power ups activate immediately upon collection
 4. **Types**:
-   - **Duration-based**: Paddle Size Increase and Slow Ball have fixed durations (see Configuration)
+   - **Duration based**: Paddle Size Increase and Slow Ball have fixed durations (see Configuration)
    - **Instant**: Destroy Row activates immediately with no duration
-5. **Display**: Active power-ups with durations show a countdown timer in the UI
+5. **Display**: Active power ups with durations show a countdown timer in the UI

 ### Level Progression